 The MEd in HSE program is offered through the Faculty of Education in collaboration with the Health Sciences Council.

-This program supports health professionals to study while remaining in their full-time employment.
+This program supports health professionals who wish to study while remaining in their full-time/part-time employment.
 It also supports the concurrent application and sharing of new knowledge and skills with other educators and practitioners in the workplace.

 The program is designed to be taken part-time through a blended, flexible delivery format consisting of a small number of face-to-face classes combined with synchronous and asynchronous online sessions.
 Each blended delivery course is eight weeks long.
 The course instructor(s) determine when the face-to-face and synchronous sessions occur.
-Please note: EDPY 597 Curriculum Studies in the Health Sciences (*3) is 5 days in a row, face-to-face.
+Please note: EDPY 597 Curriculum Studies in the Health Sciences (*3) is delivered face-to-face, during 5 consecutive full-time days.

 Course-based and Thesis-based

-Students have a choice of completing either a course-based or a thesis-based MEd in HSE.
+Students can complete either a course-based or a thesis-based MEd in HSE.

-All students will be admitted to the course-based route; however, students may change to a thesis route after completion of *6 to *9 of required coursework and in consultation with their advisor(s).
+All students are admitted to the course-based route; however, on completion of *6 to *9 (credits) of required coursework and in consultation with their advisor(s) they may change to a thesis route.

-The course-based consists of *30 in coursework (*24 from required courses, *6 from elective courses) and a *3 capping project.
+The course-based MEd in HSE consists of *30 in coursework (*24 from required courses, *6 from elective courses) and a *3 capping project.

-The thesis-based consists of *24 of required coursework and a thesis (equivalent to *9).
+The thesis-based MEd in HSE consists of *24 of required coursework and a thesis (equivalent to *9).

 Regardless of the route selected, students are expected to author or co-author a project that will be presented and submitted for publication.

-Students meet with the Program Advisor from the Department of Educational Psychology, Faculty of Education upon entry to the program.
+Students meet with the MEd in HSE Program Advisor upon entry to the program.

 In the course-based route, a co-supervisor will be chosen from a health science faculty and will act as a second reader in the capping exercise.

-Students who choose the thesis-based route will be assigned a co-supervisor a health science faculty.
+Students who choose the thesis-based route will be assigned a co-supervisor from a health science faculty.

 Six academic components serve as a foundation for the program: